Obsessive-Compulsive Disorder (OCD) Treatment

 Compulsion Signs and Symptoms

-Performing compulsive behaviors is not pleasurable for people with OCD.
+Compulsive behaviors are not pleasurable for people with OCD.
 They perform repetitive actions to relieve stress or fear or to stop intrusive thoughts.
 Compulsion symptoms involve the following behaviors:

-• Repeatedly performing tasks like washing hands, turning light switches on and off, or checking to see if doors are locked
+• Repeatedly performing tasks like washing hands, turning light switches on and off, or checking if doors are locked.

-The exact causes of Obsessive-Compulsive Disorder (OCD) aren’t fully understood.
+The exact causes of obsessive-compulsive disorder aren’t fully understood.
 However, it’s believed to be a combination of genetic, neurological, environmental, and behavioral factors.

 People with a family history of OCD are at higher risk for developing the condition than the rest of the population.